szweibel/workshops/catch-our-dhrift.md

 When teaching with DHRIFT, there are a few best practices you can follow to ensure a positive and engaging learning experience for your students.
 Here are some tips to keep in mind:

-- **Set Clear Learning Objectives**: Clearly present the learning objectives for each workshop and communicate them to your students at the outset.
+- **Identify Clear Learning Objectives**: Clearly present the learning objectives for each workshop and communicate them to your students at the outset.
 This will help students understand what they will be learning and why it is important.
 - **Provide Context**: Provide context for the material you are teaching and explain how it relates to the broader areas of research students might be interested in.
 Additionally, consider ethical considerations and implications of the material you are teaching.
-- **Encourage Active Learning**: Encourage students to actively engage with the material by asking questions, participating in discussions, and completing exercises.
-This will help reinforce their learning and make the material more memorable.
+- **Engage With the Platform's Features**: Encourage students to actively engage with the material by attempting challenges, answering quizzes, or taking some time to write code on their own.
 - **Use a Variety of Teaching Methods**: Use a variety of teaching methods to keep students engaged and accommodate different learning styles.
 This could include different forms of group work in which students attempt to solve a problem together, or individual work in which students complete a task on their own.
-- **Provide Feedback**: Provide feedback to students on their progress as the workshop unfolds.
-This could include feedback on quizzes, challenges, and exercises, as well as general feedback on their understanding of the material.
-Reiterate key concepts to bolster understanding.
+- **Encourage Student's Autonomous Learning**: Recommend not only that students revisit a workshop on their own after completion, but also to apply their newly acquired skills in a different domain.
+Give them some project ideas or tasks that they can try.

 While DHRIFT tries to accommodate these best practices in terms of its design and content, it is, as always, up to the instructor to ensure that these practices are implemented effectively in the classroom.